 Middlebury is a somewhat small town located in the state of Connecticut.
-With a population of 7,634 people and two constituent neighborhoods, Middlebury is the 114th largest community in Connecticut.
+With a population of 7,684 people and two constituent neighborhoods, Middlebury is the 114th largest community in Connecticut.

-The per capita income in Middlebury in 2010 was $41,896, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $167,584 for a family of four.
+The per capita income in Middlebury in 2018 was $55,242, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $220,968 for a family of four.

+Middlebury is a somewhat ethnically-diverse town.
 The people who call Middlebury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middlebury residents report their race to be White, followed by Asian.
-Important ancestries of people in Middlebury include Irish, English, German, and Polish.
+Important ancestries of people in Middlebury include Italian, Irish, German, English, and Lithuanian.

 The most common language spoken in Middlebury is English.
 Other important languages spoken here include Spanish and Arabic.